queryluke/masseffect-5e/static/data/backgrounds/scrapper.md

 d6 | Flaw
 --- | ---
 1 | I constantly chide people for throwing things away and describe the numerous ways they could have reused the item.
-2 | I like to dismantle and reconstruct things that are in perfectly working order (sometimes they break...)
+2 | I like to dismantle and reconstruct things that are in perfect working order (sometimes they break...)
 3 | I talk to myself, and I don’t make friends easily.
 4 | I hate to shower and give off quite a funky smell.
 5	| I don't really understand the concept of "personal space."